jamiehenzy/Genome_analysis_Explore/Mapping_tutorial.md

 + Copy your error message into chatgpt or Claude
 + Consult with your classmates on the Discussion forum on Canvas

+## Submission
++ all files associated with tutorial, organized in user-friendly way
++ all scripts you ran
++ text file with notes on general impressions of quality score report